-The next step is to find which ranges, if any, contain a break even point.
-Depending on the input figures, it is possible to have no ranges with a break even point, or a break even point in just one range, or a break even point in multiple ranges.
+The next step is to find which spans, if any, contain a break-even point.
+Depending on the input figures, it is possible to have no ranges with a break-even point, or break-even in just one span, or break-even points multiple spans.

-- If net cash flow is negative throughout the range or positive throughout, the range does not include a break even point.
+- If net cash flow is negative throughout the range or positive throughout, the span does not include a break-even point.

-To test these two criteria for this example, we need only calculate net cash flow at the lower limit and at the upper limit.
-This is because, here, net cash flow across each range is a linear function of unit volume.
+To test these two criteria for this example, we need only calculate net cash flow at the lower limit and upper limit.
+These two calculations suffice for calculating cash flow across each range is a linear function of unit volume.
 That is, net cash flow is a "straight line" function.

 Example Calculations With Semi-Variable Costs

-For this example, we can determine if has range has a break even point by calculating net cash flow at its upper and lower limits using this equation:
+For this example, we can determine if each range span has a break-even point by calculating net cash flow at its upper and lower limits using this equation: